-- Verify that "Shipment Off-Site" is correct. - Verify that the EPA ID number of the receiving facility (Receiver ID) is in RCRAInfo's Handler Module, the receiving site is a hazardous waste receiver (and not a transporter only or a less-than-10-day transfer facility where waste storage is incidental to transportation), and that the management method code is a method that the receiving facility conducts.
+- Verify that "Shipment Off-Site" is correct. - Verify that the EPA ID number of the receiving facility (Receiver ID) is in RCRAInfo's Handler Module, the receiving site is a hazardous waste receiver (and not a transporter only or a lessthan-10-day transfer facility where waste storage is incidental to transportation), and that the management method code is a method that the receiving facility conducts.
 Refer to Exhibit D-3.

-Note: To assist implementers (i.e., States and certain EPA Regions) in ensuring that the management method code reported in Section 3 of the GM Form is a method that receiving facility conducts, developed a Biennial Report Data Quality Report that compares the management methods reported in a facility's Biennial Report to the RCRAInfo operating permits for Treatment, Storage and Disposal Facilities in "Verification the State: of Treatment/Storage/Disposal Permits Report."
+To assist implementers (i.e., Authorized States and certain EPA Regions) in ensuring that the management method code reported in Section 3 of the GM Form is a method NOTE that the receiving facility conducts, EPA developed a Biennial Report Data Quality NOTE Report that compares the management methods reported in a facility's Biennial Report to the RCRAInfo operating permits for Treatment, Storage and Disposal Facilities in the State: "Verification of Treatment/Storage/Disposal Permits Report."